remoteintech/remote-jobs/company-profiles/joor.md

 ## How to apply

 Find your next opportunity with us at our [careers portal](https://joor.com/careers/).
 For specific inquiries or to send a spontaneous application, reach out to careers@joor.com.
-Our Talent Acquisition Specialist, Alex Martins, will be happy to assist you.
+Our Talent Acquisition Specialist will be happy to assist you.